Kdoggg666/MS4/README.md

 ![Admin Panel](https://res.cloudinary.com/dyxe4g62g/image/upload/v1629642112/images/albums/MS4/features%20images/admin_panel_pzycyr.png "Admin Panel")

 ### Features Left to Implement
-- Confirmation modal when deleting reviews, unfortunately I ran out of time and wasn't able to impliment this.
 - User profile picture which displays in the navbar when logged in and on user reviews.
 - Model and page for animal care products.
 - Option to select home delivery or collect in store.